Eleanor

 What does the name Eleanor mean?

-Eleanor is a French name meaning "Bright, Shining Light."
-Eleanor is a stately French name meaning "bright shining light."
-It is a name of queens and activists, carrying centuries of grace, intelligence, and quiet power.
+Eleanor is a French name meaning "Bright, Shining One."
+Eleanor is a charming name of French origin, meaning 'Bright, Shining One.'
+This name gained significant popularity in the United States, peaking around the 1920s, and has remained a favorite, currently ranking around #30.
 It's a beautiful choice for parents who value french heritage and meaningful names.

 Is Eleanor a popular baby name?